 Milling the malted barley

 Next, comes the malted barley.
 We primarily use Golden Promise in our beers, a high-quality barley often used in the production of malt whisky.
 Not only that, we have a tight specification such that not just any Golden Promise crop will do.
-The mill consists of rollers which are set to remove the husk and break the kernel into just enough pieces to enable us to extract all the sugar.
+The mill consists of rollers which are set to just crack open the corns, retaining the husk intact to aid extraction of the liquified sugars.
 A good crush is one that produces little flour, breaks the kernels apart, and does not shred the husks.

 The grist hopper

 The grist hopper holds the milled malted barley prior to mashing.
 Cold water (liquor) then travels from the cold liquor tank into the hot liquor tank where it is heated to about 160°F in preparation for mashing with the grist.

 Under the watchful eye and constant scrutiny of one of our fully trained brewers, the crushed malt is then slowly released from the grist hopper which sits above the mash tun and the hot liquor is added.
 Once fully ‘mashed in,’ it spends about five hours in the mash tun with different techniques used to ensure the liquor extracts all the available sugars.
 For example, the last stage is the use of a rotating sparge arm to distribute the liquor over the bed of the mash to maximise the extract.
 The resulting liquid is called ‘wort.’

 The copper and whole leaf hops

 We’re one of the last brewers in Britain to exclusively use whole leaf hops.
 They are an expensive and difficult to handle ingredient, but we think they’re vital to achieving the depth of flavour of our beer – just like using fresh herbs in cooking.
 Our expert brewers use a unique blend of hop varieties that has been perfected over the many years since 1858 when Timothy Taylor founded the brewery.